msoe-vex/over-under/README.md

 ## Troubleshooting

 ### vex-rt
-1. go to https://discord.gg/UBuzRySp and ask `@magik` from QUEENS for help
+1. go to https://discord.gg/UBuzRySp and ask `@magik` from QUEEN for help
 2. if they don't respond: good luck